pranavvss/Automated-Trading-Bot-No-hardware-required/README.md

 # Automated-Trading-Bot-No-hardware-required

 >[!NOTE]
 >This automated trading bot provides a advance framework for algorithmic trading, utilizing advanced technical indicators and a carefully designed strategy.
 This document by me serves as a guide for understanding and setting up the bot, ensuring it runs efficiently in a live trading environment.
-This Document is not for beginners, You need to have good knowledge of python atleast and you can ready the documents of all the libraries mentioned below.
+This Document is not for beginners, You need to have good knowledge of python atleast and you can further read the documents of all the libraries mentioned below.

 Below is a chart showing how we will proceed-